 While many exciting low-carbon technologies are in the pipeline, it will take decades to develop and deploy them cost-effectively and at scale.
 In the meantime, we must fill the gap in our existing infrastructure.
 If we don’t, we are all leaving money, energy, and carbon on the table.

 Investing in Radbot

-Erin Ericson is Chief Product & Marketing Officer at Vestemi, a UK based technology company with an environmental and social purpose.
+Erin Ericson is CEO of Vestemi, a UK based technology company with an environmental and social purpose.

 Vestemi is currently fundraising with investment partners, Greenbackers.
 This investment round will support the company through its next stage of growth.